Alan-Miller/s3/README.md

 #### Front End
 - If you are uploading image to S3 from a local machine, you will likely need either an input or some kind of drop zone for uploading your images.
 This app has a front end built in React and uses a simple file input( ```<input type=file />``` ) to choose a file.
 The input has an onChange event listener that captures the input event and stores the file in a variable called "file" (see ImageUploader.js to see how this was done).
-- This app then uses FileReader to read the stored file.
+- This app then uses FileReader to read the stored file before sending it to the server to be uploaded to S3.

-    <details><summary>More info about FileReader</summary>
+    <details><summary>More explanation about FileReader</summary>

-        • FileReader is a file API built into HTML5 for uploading local images to the web.
+        • FileReader is not an S3 thing.
+It is a file API built into HTML5 for uploading local images to the web.
+Most browsers support it.
+No installation is required.
         • There are four basic steps for using FileReader in an app like this:
             1. Create an instance of FileReader and store it in a variable (often named "reader").
             2. Save the file in variable (often named "file").
 This is the same file mentioned above,